Safari Journal – Memories beyond pictures and videos of your African Safari

 - What did you enjoy the most?

-- What surprised you in Uganda on Safari?
+- What surprised you the most in Uganda?

-Keeping an African Safari Journal helps you to remember more about your Safari, learn more about culture, customs, and people in Uganda.
-Plus writing about your safari in a journal will help you to reflect more, actually relive, experiences and encounters.
+Keeping an African Safari Journal helps you remember more about your Safari and learn more about culture, customs, and people in Uganda.
+Plus, writing about your safari in a journal will help you reflect more, relive experiences and encounters.

 Keeping a journal during your African Safari – recording the impressions and thoughts of each day on Safari in Africa.